Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Introduction

 To bridge this gap, \algnameold was introduced as a deep learning-based approach for identifying unsafe development intents in smart contracts~\cite{huang2022smartintentnn, huang2025deep}.
 It comprises three core components: (1) the Universal Sentence Encoder (USE)~\cite{cer2018universal} for generating contextual embeddings of source code, (2) a K-means clustering-based intent highlighting module to emphasize intent-related features, and (3) a Bidirectional Long Short-Term Memory (BiLSTM) network for multi-label classification across ten distinct categories of unsafe intents.
 Evaluations on $10,000$ smart contracts showed that \algnameold achieved an F1 score of 0.8633, with an accuracy of 0.9647, precision of 0.8873, and recall of 0.8406.

-In this paper, we introduce an upgraded version of this model, \algname (Smart Contract Intent Neural Network V2).
+In this paper, we introduce \algname (Smart Contract Intent Neural Network Version 2), an enhanced version of this model.
 The primary improvement in V2 is the integration of a BERT-based pre-trained language model~\cite{devlin2018bert, liu2019roberta}, specifically CodeBERT~\cite{feng2020codebert}, which replaces USE for embedding generation.
-The pre-trained encoder undergoes domain-adaptive pre-training on a corpus of $16{,}000$ smart contracts using a masked language modeling (MLM) objective to better capture the contextual semantics of smart contract code.
+The pre-trained encoder undergoes domain-adaptive pre-training on a corpus of $16,000$ smart contracts using a masked language modeling (MLM) objective to better capture the contextual semantics of smart contract code.
 It is subsequently fine-tuned for intent detection via transfer learning, incorporating a BiLSTM-based~\cite{hochreiter1997long, graves2005framewise2} multi-label classification network. \algname was trained on $16,000$ smart contracts and evaluated on an independent test set of $10,000$ contracts.
 The results demonstrate that our model outperforms both traditional baselines and its predecessor, achieving an accuracy of \textbf{0.9789}, precision of \textbf{0.9090}, recall of \textbf{0.9476}, and an F1 score of \textbf{0.9279}.

-Furthermore, we compare our model with large language models (LLMs) on the same evaluation dataset, where GPT-4.1 achieves an F1 score of only 0.56.
-In a small-scale test involving 100 smart contracts, GPT-4.1 incurred costs of \$2.88 and a latency of 11,074ms, demonstrating significantly higher economic and temporal overhead compared to \algname.
+Furthermore, we compare our model with large language models (LLMs) on the same evaluation dataset, where GPT-4.1 achieves an F1 score of only 0.5606.
+In a small-scale test involving 100 smart contracts, GPT-4.1 incurred costs of \textbf{\$2.88} and a latency of \textbf{11,074ms}, demonstrating significantly higher economic and temporal overhead compared to \algname.
 These results conclusively establish our model as the state-of-the-art for smart contract intent detection.